Trust or Wile E. Coyote Places His 29th Order with Acme Products

 Then, as if nothing else needs to be explained, God speaks to Abraham immediately in the opening verses of Genesis 12.
 No introductions are necessary.
 God doesn’t say, “Hi, Abraham, I’m God of the universe.
 Oh!
 Sorry if I frightened you.
 Here’s a new pair of pants.”
 It appears these two have interacted before, which begs for a back-story like the one above.
 But the text never explains why God chooses him.
 The implication is Abraham has proven trustworthy in the past and now God is ready to up the ante: “Go forth from your country, away from your relatives, to the land which I will show you” (v.
 1).
 This sounds like hippie talk: “Ever thus to deadbeats, Lebowski.”
 But make no mistake, he isn’t suggesting Abraham should find a place to squat in Los Angeles and take up bowling full time.
 That wouldn’t be so bad.
 God’s request goes against everything that’s considered normal at that time.
 He’s asking Abraham to give up the most familiar aspects of his life.
 And for what?
 According to God, the big payoff is Abraham’s descendants will have a home in the land of Canaan one day.
 That’s the deal.
 Abraham has to leave his country and wander homeless for the rest of his life for the benefit of his descendants centuries down the road.
 Now might be a good time to point out that his wife, Sarai, or Sarah (see Gen. 17:15), is barren.
 As H.I.
 McDonough would say, “Her insides were a rocky place where my seed could find no purchase.”

 So, to review, God asks Abraham to trust him and give up everything so that his children, which he’s currently incapable of producing, can be landowners in the distant future.
 And what does Abraham do?
 He goes!
 There’s no discussion.
 He doesn’t ask for a night to sleep on it or question God or request a sign or even confirm his route on Google Maps.
-Abraham barely takes time to check the tread on his sandals before heading out the door: “So Abram went as Hashem had spoken to him” (v.
+Abraham barely takes time to check the tread on his sandals before heading out the door: “So Abram went forth as [God] had spoken to him” (v.
 4).
 It’s as simple as that.
 As Teela would say, “Don’t say goodbye.
 Say good journey.”
 Also tagging along is his nephew, Lot.
 It’s not stated why Lot joins the caravan, but the logical conclusion is that after his father’s premature death he has come to regard his uncle as something of a father-figure (see Gen. 11:27, 28).

 At a glance it appears promises are made, but the text reveals God simply tells Abraham what he’ll do.
 No promise is necessitated.
-Actually, the word “promise” doesn’t exist in the Hebrew lexicon.
+Actually, the word promise doesn’t exist in the Hebrew lexicon.
 Turns out, God doesn’t have to make promises.
 His word is presented as reliable in and of itself.
 This puts a lot of pressure on the outcome of the story.

-God reiterates his word when they reach Canaan: “To your offspring I will give this land” (v.
+God reiterates his word when they reach Canaan: “To your descendants I will give this land” (v.
 7).
 But no sooner have they arrived than a famine occurs.
 Wait, didn’t God say he was going to take care of him?
 This is worse than when Lucinda Perriweather gave Ella of Frell the gift of obedience.
 You’d think it’d be all downhill from here since Abraham has put his life on the line, but God doesn’t step in to prevent less than ideal circumstances from occurring.
 Apparently, following God doesn’t mean life becomes more convenient or less real, because Abraham is in the soup immediately.

 In reaction to the famine, Abraham hightails it for Egypt (v.
 10).
 On the way, he gives his wife a compliment, then asks her to pretend she’s his sister (vv.
 11-13).
 Seeing as she’s the daughter of his deceased half-brother it’s actually an avunculate marriage (normal practice in those days).
 It’s not exactly Jaime and Cersei Lannister, but it’s still plenty creepy.
 They implement their plan upon arriving in Egypt and smoking hot Sarah is immediately taken into Pharaoh’s harem.
 Abraham is treated like royalty in return, but it costs him his wife, er, I mean sister.
 As Happy Gilmore would say, “Talk about your all-time backfires.”
 God shows up on the scene to intervene on stupid Abraham’s behalf and puts the whammy on Pharaoh’s household.
 When he finds out Sarah is married, Pharaoh hits the ceiling.
 He gives Abraham what for and sends him packing: “[H]ere is your wife; take her and go” (v.
 19).
 It all plays out like an episode of Seinfeld.
 In the end, it’s as if the whole sideshow never happened.
 They leave Egypt and return to Canaan, where they pitch their tents in the same place as before.